On the desk · Uranium

 3. The contract book as the utilities roll

 Cameco sells most of its pounds under long-term contracts, many of which carry market-reference pricing with floors and ceilings negotiated years ago.
 As utilities' term books roll, new contracts reset against today's spot and term indications.
-Realized-price lag is the reason Cameco's reported selling price trails the spot run-up — and also the reason it will trail a spot crash.
+Realized-price lag is the reason Cameco's reported selling price trails the spot run-up, and also the reason it will trail a spot crash.
 For a long-horizon investor this is a feature, not a bug.
 We watch the long-term contract book and average realized price disclosures every quarter because they tell you what the business will earn over the next three to five years, not what the commodity did last week.

 What we are watching into FY 2026

-- Westinghouse adjusted EBITDA run-rate and — more importantly — management disclosure on the fuel/services vs. new-build contribution split.
+- Westinghouse adjusted EBITDA run-rate and, more importantly, management disclosure on the fuel/services vs. new-build contribution split.
 The ratio matters more than the total.

 - Long-term contract book volume and average realized price each quarter.
 A rising contract book at rising average prices is the single most important number in the deck.

 - Capital return discipline.
 Cameco has been conservative on buybacks during the run.
-Whether that continues — or flips — into a weaker tape tells you what management thinks of the intrinsic value.
+Whether that continues, or flips, into a weaker tape tells you what management thinks of the intrinsic value.

 Cameco is the rare uranium name we think about as an operating business first and a commodity call second.
 That reversal, in either direction, is usually where the mispricing lives.